STATUTE OF LIMITATIONS AND AUTO ACCIDENT CASES

 Essentially, it means that if you do not make a claim for damages from a car crash in Florida within two years (for death) or four years (for injuries not resulting in death) then you will have no right to compensation.

 It doesn’t matter how bad the injuries are, or how bad the actions of the at-fault party.
 If requested from an insurance company, they will deny the claim.
 If the suit is filed, the court will dismiss it.
 It may sound harsh, but that’s how the law works for car accident cases in Florida.
-That’s why you should always contact a car accident attorney that is an expert as soon as possible if you have a claim.
+That’s why you should always contact a car accident lawyer that is an expert as soon as possible if you have a claim.

 Claims Against the State or Local Governmental bodies have a different time deadline.